FAQ for Students Regarding On-Site and Remote Observations at CCF

 If I have other questions, who should I contact?

-For questions regarding observation procedures, contact Dr. Colleen Moss, University Liaison to the Center for Children and Families.
+For questions regarding observation procedures, contact Dr. Maureen Fitzpatrick, University Liaison to the Center for Children and Families.
 For questions regarding the center itself, contact Jody Taylor, the Director of the Center for Children and Families.